coda/packs-sdk/docs/get-started/web.md

 ## Create a Pack from sample code

 All new Packs created in the Pack Studio start off with the basic [Hello World](../samples/hello_world.md) sample code.
-Take a moment to read through the code and comments to get an understanding of how a Pack is structured.
+Take a moment to read through the code and comments and get an understanding of how a Pack is structured.

 Next we'll use the Pack Studio to build that code and get it ready to use: